At a Glance

 Talk to your team

 You can get detailed objectives by collaborating with the product’s stakeholders.
-Start the conversation at a high level by determining what features or processes they want to have testers review.
+Start the conversation at a high level by determining what features or processes they want to have test contributors review.

-Once you’ve figured out the broad topics that the study will cover, it’s important to drill down.
+Once you’ve figured out the broad topics that the test will cover, it’s important to drill down.
 Review any available analytics data to pinpoint areas of concern.

 You can also suggest a demonstration or walk-through of the feature or process in question; more detailed concerns may come to light as everyone goes through the experience together.